CamDavidsonPilon/lifelines/docs/Survival Regression.rst

 =====================================

 Often we have additional data aside from the duration, and if applicable any censorships that occurred.
-In the regime dataset, we have the type of government the political leader was part of, the country they were head of, and the year they were elected.
+In the previous section's regime dataset, we have the type of government the political leader was part of, the country they were head of, and the year they were elected.
 Can we use this data in survival analysis?

-Yes, the technique is called *survival regression* -- the name implies we regress covariates (e.g., age, country, etc.) against another variable -- in this case durations *and* lifetimes.
+Yes, the technique is called *survival regression* -- the name implies we regress covariates (e.g., age, country, etc.) against another variable -- in this case durations.
 Similar to the logic in the first part of this tutorial, we cannot use traditional methods like linear regression.

-There are two popular competing techniques in survival regression: Cox's model and Aalen's additive model.
+There are two popular techniques in survival regression: Cox's model and Aalen's additive model.
 Both models attempt to represent the hazard rate :math:`\lambda(t | x)` as a function of :math:`t` and some covariates :math:`x`.
 We explore these models next.